-Scotch egg air fryer recipe takes a minimum time to cook!
+The scotch egg air fryer recipe takes a minimum of time to cook!
 17 minutes of cooking time is enough.
-The temperature should be at 270 degrees Fahrenheit for such fresh eggs.
+The temperature should be 270 degrees Fahrenheit for such fresh eggs.

 Prepare a bowl of icy water for the eggs after they have been removed from the air fryer basket with care.
 After ten minutes, transfer them from the cold-water bath.

 Remove one of the eggs and use a Thermapen® to measure the temperature after it has been fried for around 4-5 minutes and is golden brown.
 It should be at least 150 degrees Fahrenheit (66 degrees Celsius).

 For reheating scotch eggs in an air fryer, set the temperature at 350 degrees Fahrenheit and cook the scotch eggs for 3-5 minutes.

 Why Do My Scotch Eggs Split When Frying?

 While making a scotch egg recipe air fryer, you should be very careful when molding the scotch eggs.
 Make sure that there are no places where the egg can be seen, or else they may split as they are being cooked.

 Shape the scotch eggs such that the eggs are entirely covered in sausage meat so that there are no places where the egg can be seen, otherwise, they would split while cooking.